Rocky111245/Greedy-Algorithm-for-Parcel-Loading/README.md

 }
 ```
-## Code Structure:
+## Code Structure

-### Main Function->
+### Main Function

--Get the maximum weight a truck can carry.
+- Get the maximum weight a truck can carry.
--Initialize truck capacities.
+- Initialize truck capacities.
--Get the total number of parcels and their respective weights.
-Ensure parcel weight doesn't exceed truck capacity.
+- Collect the total number of parcels and their respective weights, ensuring parcel weight doesn't surpass the truck's capacity.
--Display the entered parcel weights.
+- Display the weights of the parcels that were entered.
--Load parcels onto trucks using the greedy algorithm.
+- Use the greedy algorithm to load parcels onto trucks.

-### displayArray Function:
+### `displayArray` Function

-A utility function to display the weights of the parcels.
+A utility function designed to showcase the weights of the parcels.

-### displayTruckLoad Function:
+### `displayTruckLoad` Function

-A utility function to display the remaining capacities of the trucks after loading parcels.
+A utility function created to display the capacities that remain in the trucks after the parcels have been loaded.

-### parcelLoad Function:
+### `parcelLoad` Function

--Implements the greedy loading strategy.
+- The function implements the greedy loading strategy.
--Iterates through the trucks and parcels.
+- It runs through both the trucks and the parcels.
--If the current parcel fits into the current truck, it's loaded.
+- If the current parcel can fit into the current truck, it gets loaded.
--If the truck gets filled, it departs.
+- If a truck reaches its full capacity, it departs.
--If a parcel can't fit into the current truck, the truck departs and the next truck is used.
+- If a parcel can't be fitted into the current truck, the truck leaves and the subsequent truck is used.

-## How the Algorithm Works:
+## How the Algorithm Works

-1. Parcels are processed in the order they arrive.
+1. Parcels get processed as they arrive.
-1. If the current parcel fits in the current truck, it's added.
-The truck's capacity is reduced accordingly.
+2. If the current parcel can be added to the current truck, it's loaded.
+Consequently, the truck's capacity decreases.
-1. If the parcel doesn't fit, the current truck departs and the next truck is used.
+3. If the parcel doesn't fit, the current truck leaves and the next truck takes its place.
-1. If a truck gets filled up, it departs and the next truck is used.
+4. If a truck reaches its maximum capacity, it departs and the subsequent truck takes over.
-1. This continues until all parcels are loaded or all trucks are used.
+5. This process continues until all parcels are loaded or all trucks are used.

-## Observations:
+## Observations

-The current strategy is a straightforward greedy approach.
-While it ensures that parcels are shipped in the order they arrive, it might not always be the most optimal in terms of truck usage.
-Depending on the order and weights of the parcels, there might be cases where a more sophisticated algorithm could use fewer trucks.
-However, given the constraints, this greedy method is simple, easy to implement, and ensures timely shipment of parcels.
+The current strategy employed is based on a straightforward greedy approach.
+While this ensures parcels are shipped in the order they arrive, it may not always be the most optimal in terms of truck utilization.
+Depending on the sequence and weights of the parcels, there could be situations where a more advanced algorithm would use fewer trucks.
+However, considering the existing constraints, this greedy approach stands out for its simplicity, ease of implementation, and its guarantee of timely parcel shipment.

 ## Time Complexity of the Algorithm:
 ## Efficiency Analysis of the Greedy Parcel Loading Algorithm